 Transitions Group is an umbrella company created in 1997.
-It is currently composed of four separate companies: Furniture Options, Furniture Options Event Rental, ExecuStay/Oakwood, and Abode Venue.
-It is headquartered in Wichita, Kansas, with offices in Austin, Dallas/Ft Worth, Des Moines, Houston, Kansas City, Little Rock, Oklahoma City, Omaha and St. Louis.
+It is currently composed of: Furniture Options and ExecuStay/Oakwood.
+It is headquartered in Wichita, Kansas, and serving Austin, Dallas/Ft Worth, Des Moines, Houston, Kansas City, Little Rock, Northwest Arkansas, Oklahoma City, Omaha, San Antonio, St. Louis, Tulsa and Wichita.

 TRANSITIONS GROUP COMPANY HISTORY